 Would you share the keys to your house to a complete stranger?
 Well, I thought I was never going to do it, but I did.
 Moreover, I am not talking literally about the keys to my real house, but rather to the essentials of my digital life, meaning the password of my email account.
 At the time, I was using just one password for almost all: different social networks, banks, and email.
 For that reason, the intruder, who got my password from an open wireless network at an airport, gained access to a bunch of my private matters such as conversations with my friends and family, my Instagram, my Facebook.
 When I noticed I there was a problem with the keys of my digital world, it was already too late.
 My friends were receiving awkward messages on Facebook and transactions in a Chicago pizzeria started to post, while I was in New York.

 How could that happen to me Graduate Engineer in Information Systems with a specialization in Software Engineering?
 Well, dear and appreciable reader, feel free to catalog me as part of the ‘Millennials’ generation that does almost everything on the Internet, from date order food, communicate, work and study.
 I trusted an open wireless because it was free and of course, I didn’t need a password to connect to it.
 The public open wireless was so inviting, that after I joined to it, I shared my passwords deliberately and paid the consequences.
-After that, I closed my Facebook account and implemented second-factor authentication in my email account and bank accounts.
+After that, I implemented second-factor authentication in my email account and bank accounts.

 For instance, the U.S. Government has been trying to implement mass surveillance while gathering data shared throughout the web.
-According to a leak revealed by WikiLeaks this past week, the CIA has not cracked either Signal or WhatsApp yet, but that they instead rely on physical access to get into individual devices surpassing the application encryption.
+According to a leak revealed by WikiLeaks, the CIA has not cracked either Signal or WhatsApp yet, but that they instead rely on physical access to get into individual devices surpassing the application encryption.
 Overall, if a “single cyber ‘weapon’ is ‘loose’ it can spread around the world in seconds, to be used by rival states, cyber mafia and teenage hackers alike”(WikiLeaks, 2017).
 The cyber warfare tools such as virus or Trojans are deployed indistinctively, but we the people will continue to play a significant role as gatekeepers of our digital world.
 The web is fed by the information that we, share across devices and networks.
 We have to minimize the risk and do as much as we can, and pledge and ask for transparency to our governments on this matter.

 Even when the importance of privacy in the information systems and communications is still at its stake, we, the people, have to be responsible and think of ourselves as primary gatekeepers of our digital life.
 Caring for personal information has always been important, but extrapolating that behavior into a digital life has not been straightforward yet.
 As we embrace a conversation about privacy on the web and as we are more aware of the risks of sharing personal information over public and open networks, the paradigm shift is on the way.
 Remember, just as you put a lock on the door of your house and the same way you take care of the keys, you should also consider attention, at least, of the passwords of your digital life.